SammyShaw/SammyShaw.github.io/_posts/_2025-03-05-cnn-Toy-Robot.md

 ```
 <br>

-After running the code above, we end up with a Pandas DataFrame containing prediction data for each test set image.
-A random sample of this can be seen in the table below:
+Thus we have a convenient dataframe storing our prediction data (predictions_df).
+A small sample of those 75 rows looks like this:

 <br>